MatthieuSarkis/Portfolio-Optimization-and-Goal-Based-Investment-with-Reinforcement-Learning/README.md

-# Reinforcement learning for portfolio optimization and Goal Based Investment
+# Reinforcement Learning for Portfolio Optimization and Goal Based Investment

+This repository contains *__work in progress__*, and even though the code runs perfectly well, lots of features and improvements remain to be implemented.

-This repository contains __work in progress__.
-It consists in particular of my implementation of various actor-critic reinforcement learning algorithms in PyTorch, applied to the problem of portfolio optimization, and Goal Based Investment.
+The present project consists in particular of my implementation of various actor-critic reinforcement learning algorithms in PyTorch, applied to the problem of portfolio optimization, and Goal Based Investment.

 We define a trading environment class which inherits from the gym.Env class.
 In the case where one simply focuses on the multidimensional time series for the stock prices, the state space consists of the bank account balance, the price of each asset, and the number of shares owned for each asset.